jackv24/ComicWrap/README.md

 This app provides some extra features:
   - Collecting your library in one place
   - Tracking what pages you've read
-  - Notifying when a new page has been released
+  - Notifying when a new page has been released (planned)

 ## Status